 Pennsylvania Drug Overdose Immunity Law

-1. the police only became aware of the offense because someone transported the overdosing person to a law enforcement agency, campus security office, or healthcare facility;
+- the police only became aware of the offense because someone transported the overdosing person to a law enforcement agency, campus security office, or healthcare facility; OR

-2. a person contacted law enforcement, 911, campus security, or emergency services personnel based upon a reasonable belief that someone needed immediate medical attention to prevent death or serious bodily injury due to a drug overdose; the person provided his name and location, and the person cooperated with emergency responders; and the person remained with the overdosing person until emergency personnel arrived.
+- a person reported an overdose incident to law enforcement, 911, campus security, or emergency services personnel based upon a reasonable belief that someone needed immediate medical attention to prevent death or serious bodily injury due to a drug overdose; the person provided his name and location to emergency responders; the person remained with the overdosing person until emergency personnel arrived; and the person cooperated with emergency responders.

 How can the district attorney prosecute a drug overdose case?